-This is a guest post from Skeptic Mom, a wife, mother, atheist, naturalist, and humanist who endeavors to think critically.
+This is a guest post from Skeptic Mom, a wife, mother, atheist, naturalist, and humanist who endeavours to think critically.
 At this time she prefers to remain anonymous.
 Check out her website here to read her posts and participate in discussions.
-You can also find her on Facebook or follow her on Twitter: @skeptic_mom.
-If you would like to be a guest blogger on Godlessmom.com, please, click here.
+If you would like to be a guest blogger on Godlessmom.com, please, contact me.

 1. My life is more my own